manuelangladatort/website/content/authors/admin/_index.md

   url: 'https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/) and Co-Director of the [MSc in Music, Mind, and Brain (MMB)](https://www.gold.ac.uk/pg/msc-music-mind-brain/) and [MMB Research Group](https://www.musicmindbrain.com/).
-I am interested in the psychological and cultural foundations of complex human behaviours, such as music and art, and the role they play in society and cultural evolution.
-My research combines methods from cross-cultural psychology, neuroscience, machine learning, computational music cognition, large-scale online experiments, and big data.
+bio: I am a Lecturer in Psychology and Director of the [MSc in Music, Mind, and Brain (MMB)](https://www.gold.ac.uk/pg/msc-music-mind-brain/) and [MMB Research Group](https://www.musicmindbrain.com/) at [Goldsmiths, University of London](https://www.gold.ac.uk/mind-body-society/people/anglada-tort-manuel-/).
+I am interested in understanding the psychological and cultural foundations of complex human behaviours, such as music and art, and the role they play in society and culture.
+My research combines methods from cross-cultural psychology, neuroscience, machine learning, music cognition, empirical aesthetics, computational science, and big data.

 # Interests to show in About widget
 interests:
-- Music Perception and Cognition
+- Music Cognition
 - Aesthetic Science
 - Creativity
 - Cultural Evolution
-- Music and Technology
+- Music, Technology, and Society
 - MIR, Corpus Analysis, and Big Data

 # Education to show in About widget